 - Expanded Floodplain Boundary: Increases to the 100-yr WSEL will widen the floodplain boundary, effectively adding new properties within the lower Brazos River watershed to the 100-yr flood zone.

 - Flood Insurance: FEMA insurance rates may rise significantly for those who are now in the newly mapped 100-yr floodplain.

 - Levee Improvement Districts: Levees may not be high enough to meet FEMA criteria.

-- Emergency Management Protocols: Warning systems and service area boundaries will need to be re-aligned to account for the increase in mapped floodplain area.
+- Emergency Management Protocols: Warning systems and service area boundaries will need to be re-aligned to account for the increase in the mapped floodplain area.

-- Infrastructure Improvements: Significant improvements will be needed to protect flood prone areas.
+- Infrastructure Improvements: Significant improvements will be needed to protect flood-prone areas.